We think of big-ticket items like homes and flights as the greatest contributors to our carbon footprint.

 Sometimes, large manufacturers have more sustainable production practices and good product stewardship.

 This is not to say that the $6,000 designer couch won’t last longer than the $1,000 one, but the latter may actually be better for the planet.
-We often conflate high-end with quality, when often the more expensive good may be just a low-quality offering with some expensive logos sewn onto it.
+We often conflate high-end with quality, when often the more expensive goods may be just a low-quality offering with some expensive logos sewn onto it.

 Choose products made from durable materials, like metal handles on kitchen tools rather than plastic.